rathboma/rathboma.github.com/_posts/2013-05-31-hadoop-resources---books.md

 ---
 If you want to learn more about Hadoop there are many resources at your disposal, one such resource is books.
 I keep a list of Hadoop books privately, so I thought I'd put it on-line to save other people having to do the same research

+### Feb 22nd 2014 - Updated
+3 new books added to the list!

 ## Books for Hadoop & Map Reduce

 - [Hadoop: The Definitive Guide by Tom White][hadoop-guide]